List of Zootopia characters: Flash

-In Zootopia

 Judy and Nick ask him for help finding the car where Mr. Otterton was last seen, but due to his slowness, it ends up nightfall when he finally manages to help them.
 In the film's finale, Nick and Judy end up chasing a speeding car, with Flash turning out to be the driver.

-He is later seen dancing with his partner Priscilla at Gazelle's concert during the end credits.
+Flash is later seen dancing with his partner Priscilla at Gazelle's concert during the end credits.

-In other media

-In Zootopia+, he has a major role in the episode "Dinner Rush", where he has a date with Priscilla, and the slowness of both sloths gets the waitress, Sam, out of her nerves.
-In the end, he ends up asking Priscilla to marry him, and she accepts.
-He also offers to take Sam with them to the Gazelle concert (leading to the scene at the end of the film).
+In Zootopia+, Flash has a major role in the episode "Dinner Rush", where he has a date with Priscilla, and the slowness of both sloths gets the waitress, Sam, out of her nerves.
+In the end, he ends up asking Priscilla to marry him and she accepts.
+He additionally offers to take Sam with them to the Gazelle concert (leading to the scene at the end of the film).

+In Zootopia 2, Flash helps Nick and Nibbles Maplestick catch up to Judy, Gary De'Snake, and Pawbert.
+During the credits, Flash and Priscilla are seen doing a slow dance with the tortoise bouncer of the Reptile Hangout during Gazelle's concert at the Burning Mammal festival.

 Flash is also a supporting character in the video game Zootopia: Crime Files, and appears as a playable character in the world building game Disney Magic Kingdoms and the mobile game Disney Heroes: Battle Mode.

 Flash also has a cameo appearance in the 2023 short film Once Upon a Studio, where he heads to the elevator, angering Donald Duck for his slowness, and going down with other characters to take a group photo with the rest of the characters from Walt Disney Animation Studios.

+Flash appears in the attraction Zootopia: Better Zoogether!, voiced again by Raymond S. Persi.

 Stu and Bonnie Hopps

 Stu and Bonnie Hopps are two European rabbits from Bunnyburrow and Judy Hopps' parents.
-They works as carrot farmers.
+They work as carrot farmers.